unsivilaudio/xla-nodejs-pool/README.md

-cryptonote-nodejs-pool
+cryptonote-stellite-pool
 ======================

-High performance Node.js (with native C addons) mining pool for CryptoNote based coins such as Bytecoin, DuckNote, Monero, QuazarCoin, Boolberry, Dashcoin, GRAFT, etc. Comes with lightweight example front-end script which uses the pool's AJAX API.
+High performance Node.js (with native C addons) mining pool for Stellite only.
+Comes with lightweight example front-end script which uses the pool's AJAX API.